 Our team seeks to develop novel lanthanide-based nanophosphors as multifunctional nanocarriers for near-infrared based bioimaging and energy conversion applications.

-Combining materials science, chemistry, physics and biological aspects, the four main areas of research are
+Combining materials science, chemistry, physics and biological aspects, our main areas of research are

 - the implementation of the nanophosphors in biological systems as near-infrared and MRI bioprobes and to assess (and better understand) nano-bio-interactions